DODNICE/dodnice.github.io/_pages/workshop_2.md

   Speaker: **Dr. Lina Sela**, Professor, University of Texas - Austin

 - **12:00 - 12:15** Introduction to Experiential AI Institute
-  Speakers: **Dr. Usama Fayyad**, Director EAI, Dr. Jennifer Dy, Professor Department of Electrical and Computer Engineering, Northeastern University & Director of AI Faculty, EAI
+  Speakers: **Dr. Jennifer Dy**, Professor of the Department of Electrical and Computer Engineering, Director of AI Faculty at EAI and Core Faculty of AI for Climate and Sustainability (AI4CaS) at EAI, with **Dr. Usama Fayyad**, Director of the Institute for Experiential AI (EAI), Northeastern University

 - **12:15 - 12:45** Discussions and Next Steps leading to Workshop Report